gamblePants/List_of_Pairs/README.md

   <li>Alternatively click on the "Release" tab, download the "Source code" zipped folder and extract</li>
   <li>The List_of_Pairs.csproj file will need to be run in an IDE that can compile in C# (like Visual Studio)</li>
 </ul>

+## Example data

+Given the list of 1, 3, 5, 7 and 9 - and the integer k = 2, the program should return 4.
+(That is there are 4 pairs in the list where the difference equals 2).

 ## Example code